Skip to content

 Conclusion

 Responses proved that AI recommendation visibility is not a static position.
-A brand trailing by 25 points can overtake a more established competitor in 52 days with the right strategy and disciplined execution.
+A brand trailing by 16 points can overtake a more established competitor in 60 days with the right strategy and disciplined execution.
 The 4-pillar approach of competitor gap analysis content, answer-first pages targeting weak queries, structured data overhaul, and multi-source presence blitz created compounding momentum that AI engines could not ignore.
-The results speak for themselves: over 2x the competitor's recommendation rate, recommended by 5 of 6 AI engines, 1,840 monthly AI referrals converting at 4.4x the rate of organic traffic, and $340K in pipeline from a channel that barely existed 4 months earlier.
+The results speak for themselves: 1.6x the competitor's recommendation rate, recommended by 5 of 6 AI engines, 520 monthly AI referrals converting at 1.9x the rate of organic traffic, and $72K in creator earnings facilitated from a channel that barely existed 4 months earlier.
 With 800M+ weekly AI search queries and 527% year-over-year growth, the brands that act now will be the ones AI engines recommend for years to come.
 The brands that wait will find themselves in the position Responses' competitor is in today: watching a faster-moving rival take the recommendations that used to be theirs.
 Start with a free scan at grro.io to see your current AI visibility and find out where you stand against your competitors.

 Jason DeBerardinis